 In yesterday’s blog post we learned the importance of the NewSQL.
-In this article we will understand the role of Cloud in Big Data Story
+In this article we will understand the role of Cloud Computing in Big Data Story

 Cloud is the biggest buzzword around from last few years.
 Everyone knows about the Cloud and it is extremely well defined online.
 In this article we will discuss cloud in the context of the Big Data.
 Cloud computing is a method of providing a shared computing resources to the application which requires dynamic resources.
 These resources include applications, computing, storage, networking, development and various deployment platforms.
 The fundamentals of the cloud computing are that it shares pretty much share all the resources and deliver to end users as a service.

 Examples of the Cloud Computing and Big Data are Google and Amazon.com.
 Both have fantastic Big Data offering with the help of the cloud.
 We will discuss this later in this blog post.

 There are two different Cloud Deployment Models: 1) The Public Cloud and 2) The Private Cloud

 Public Cloud is the cloud infrastructure build by commercial providers (Amazon, Rackspace, etc.) creates a highly scalable data center that hides the complex infrastructure from the consumer and provides various services.

 Private Cloud is the cloud infrastructure build by a single organization where they are managing highly scalable data center internally.

 Here is the quick comparison between Public Cloud and Private Cloud from Wikipedia: